SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Implementation

 \subsection{Prefill}

-The minimum prefill deployment unit consists of a single node (16 RDUs), executed under 16-way tensor parallelism (TP16).
-Prefill runs at batch size 1 in a continuous batching style.

-Figure~\ref{fig:deepseek-prefill} shows a high-level block diagram of the MoE prefill graph, including operators for SnapStream compression.
+The minimum prefill deployment unit consists of a single SN40L-16 node executing with 16-way tensor parallelism (TP16).
+Prefill runs at batch size 1 with continuous batching.
+DeepSeek-R1-0528 consists of two types of decoder layers: dense FFN and sparse Mixture-of-Experts (MoE) layers.
+Fig.~\ref{fig:deepseek-prefill} shows a high-level block diagram of the MoE prefill graph, including operators for SnapStream compression.
 The prefill graph is split into multiple fused kernels, with green boxes indicating kernel boundaries.
 The use of dataflow, large on-chip SRAM buffers, and a programmable interconnect enables unprecedented levels of operator fusion and pipelining.
 This results in increased operational intensity and reduced HBM traffic.

 The QKV kernel fuses the layer normalization, skip-add, and the QKV projection GEMMs.
 Normally, the KV cache is generated by the this kernel.
 To accommodate SnapStream in prefill, we add two additional kernels to handle the construction of the StreamingLLM ring buffer and the SnapKV compression, respectively: